thejsway/thejsway/manuscript/chapter09.md

 This type of relationship between JavaScript objects is called **delegation**: an object delegates part of its operation to its prototype.

-### The true nature of JavaScript classes
+### The real nature of JavaScript classes

 In *class-based* object-oriented languages like C++, Java and C#, classes are static **blueprints** (templates).
 When a object is created, the methods and properties of the class are copied into a new entity, called an **instance**.
 After instantiation, the newly created object has no relation whatsoever with its class.

 JavaScript's object-oriented model is based on prototypes, *not* classes, to share properties and delegate behavior between objects.
-Classes in the Java sense (staic blueprints) don't exist in JavaScript.
-There are only objects linked together through their prototype.
+In JavaScript, "instanciating" a class creates a new object linked to a prototype object.
+Classes in the Java sense (static blueprints) don't exist in JavaScript.
+There are only objects in relationship through their prototype.

 The JavaScript `class` syntax is merely a more convenient way to create relationships between objects through prototypes.
 Classes were introduced to emulate the class-based OOP model above JavaScript's own prototype-based model.
 It's an example of what programmers call **syntactic sugar**.